Cafe Lafitte in Exile

 Cafe Lafitte in Exile on Bourbon Street in New Orleans, opened in 1933, claims to be the oldest gay bar in the United States.

 Cafe Lafitte in Exile is a bar in New Orleans' French Quarter that has operated continuously since 1933.
 It claims to be the oldest continuously operating gay bar in the United States (along with White Horse Inn in Oakland, California, which has also operated since 1933).

 Name

-Originally, Cafe Lafitte bar was opened in a famous old building at 941 Bourbon Street known as Lafitte's Blacksmith Shop.
-When the owner of the business, Tom Caplinger, was forced to vacate that location, he reopened at 901 Bourbon Street and named the new bar Cafe Lafitte in Exile.
+Cafe Lafitte bar was first opened in Lafitte's Blacksmith Shop, a historic building at 941 Bourbon Street.
+When business owner Tom Caplinger was forced to vacate that location, he reopened at 901 Bourbon Street and named the new bar Cafe Lafitte in Exile.